Building a Soho Business?

 Can your business survive without you?

-Can your Soho business stand on its own, or will everything come crumbling down in your absence?
-Some businesses are so dependent on the current owner and the multiple roles they play in running the business that a new owner could mean a murky future for its sustainability.
+Can your Soho business stand independently, or will everything crumble in your absence?
+Some businesses are so dependent on the current owner and their multiple roles in running the business that a new owner could mean a murky future for its sustainability.
 This raises a glaring red flag for potential buyers.

 How strong is your brand?

 As your business matures, it will start to build a reputation.
 If your company’s brand has been negatively affected by poor service or a business crisis, this can greatly affect your ability to sell in the future.
-Do your best to ensure your brand is strong within the community and industry.
-Obviously, you can’t control everything, but the more you focus on your brand and reputation, the more you will benefit in any future negotiation processes.
+Do your best to ensure your brand is vital within the community and industry.
+You can’t control everything, but the more you focus on your brand and reputation, the more you benefit from future negotiation processes.

 Are you different?

-Strong businesses are able to differentiate themselves from their competitors by offering distinct products or services.
-Potential buyers will take a thorough look at your company’s products and operational processes in order to help assess the strength of your company’s market position.
+Strong businesses can differentiate themselves from competitors by offering distinct products or services.
+Potential buyers will thoroughly examine your company’s products and operational processes to help assess the strength of your company’s market position.
 Along with market position, buyers will also consider if you have an established customer base that will remain with the business after the sale.

 The greater your ability to demonstrate a large and loyal customer base, the more appealing your company will be to buyers.
-This is just a broad overview of areas to maintain as you build and grow your business.
-The most important point to remember is that the earlier you start planning for a future sale, the better.
+This broad overview of areas to maintain as you build and grow your business.
+The most crucial point to remember is that the earlier you start planning for a future sale, the better.